jhercule127/software-concepts/clean-code/control-structures.md

 }
 // do stuff
 ```

+>[!TIP]
-The guard fails fast, improving code clarity and efficiency.
+> The guard fails fast, improving code clarity and efficiency.
 Look for opportunities to transform code into guards, especially if it contains lots of code and if/else statements.

 ## Extracting Control Structures